amataj/generator-jhipster/CONTRIBUTING.md

 #### Debugging with VSCode

-To start debugging JHipster with **VSCode**, open the generator code in your workspace and simply press F5 (or click the green arrow in the **Debug** menu reachable with Ctrl+Shift+D).
+To start debugging MSX with **VSCode**, open the generator code in your workspace and simply press F5 (or click the green arrow in the **Debug** menu reachable with Ctrl+Shift+D).
 This will start the generator in debug mode and generate files in the `travis/samples/app-sample-dev` folder.

 It is also possible to debug sub generators by selecting one of the other debug options (for example `jhipster entity`).
 Those debug configurations are specified in the `.vscode/launch.json` file.